-- The sensitivity of the detector can be verified using the test filter to cover the reflector.
-The detector can be reset through a command from the FACP. - 2.
+- 1. The sensitivity of the detector can be verified using the test filter to cover the reflector.
+The detector can be reset with the remote reset or by momentarily interrupting power. - 2.
 Notify the proper authorities that the system is back on line.